 "Another method is to observe the days during which a woman is fertile.
 Again little is know in medicine of when these days are.
-From my experience it seems to be just before and after my period.
+From my experience it seems to be a week after my period.
 It requires intelligence, long observations of oneself, and a cooperative husband.
 This method is useless with people who cannot read and write."